openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_i2cs.rst

 The `apb_interrupt_o` signal is generated for the CORE-V-MCU core complex.
 The following conditions can trigger this interrupt:

-- Availability of a new single-byte message from the I2C to the APB interface.
+- Availability of a new single-byte message from the I2C to the APB interface via MSG_I2C_TO_APB CSR.
 - Write flags of the APB-to-I2C FIFO reaching specific levels configured via INTERRUPT_FIFO_APB_TO_I2C_WRITE_FLAGS_SELECT CSR, indicating available space in the FIFO.
 - Read flags of the I2C-to-APB FIFO reaching specific levels configured via INTERRUPT_FIFO_APB_TO_I2C_READ_FLAGS_SELECT CSR, indicating pending data for the APB master to process.